 Your agent should provide a free valuation based on:

 You can set a price slightly higher to allow room for negotiation or lower the initial asking price for a quicker sale.
-Discuss your priorities with your agent to determine the best strategy to sell your home.
+Discuss your priorities with your agent to determine the best strategy to sell your home in Nottingham and the surrounding areas.

 First impressions matter.
 To attract buyers and secure the best price: